arniebradfo/style-quick-actions-figma-plugin/README.md

 Quick actions for applying styles

 Caveat:
-- if the filename changes
+- if the filename changes...

 (Under Development)